anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ## Supported environment {#sup-env}

-This solution is intended to be used in domains with limited support of on-site PKI services and comprises use cases like the following.
+This solution is intended to be used in domains that may have limited support of on-site PKI services and comprises use cases like the following.

+* There are requirements or implementation restrictions that do not allow the use of EST for enrolling LDevID certificates.

+* Pledges and/or the target deployment domain already have an established certificate management approach different from EST that shall be reused (e.g., in brownfield installations).

 * There is no registration authority available in the target domain.
   Connectivity to an off-site RA is intermittent or entirely offline.